 Leukonychia in Adult

-When acquired, true leukonychia usually appears as one or more transverse white bands running parallel to the distal margin of the lunulae (also called Mees lines).
-These lines are often located at the same level on each nail and will move distally and disappear as the nail grows out.
+When acquired, true leukonychia usually appears as one or more transverse white bands running parallel to the distal margin of the lunulae (also called Mees' lines).
+These lines are often located at the same level on each nail and will move distally and then disappear as the nail grows out.
 The pathogenesis is thought to be a disruption of nail plate keratinization secondary to systemic stress.
-This pattern was originally reported with arsenic poisoning but is seen with chemotherapy, systemic infections, severe hypocalcemia, and trauma, to name a few causes.
+This pattern was originally described with arsenic poisoning but has subsequently been associated with chemotherapy, systemic infections (measles, tuberculosis), renal failure, heart failure, and systemic lupus erythematosus.
 Total leukonychia has been reported in human immunodeficiency virus (HIV)-infected patients.
 True leukonychia is also seen in patients with Darier disease and Hailey-Hailey disease.

 For more information, see OMIM.

 L60.8 – Other nail disorders